liqunkang/orca_TOC/README.md

 ## Issues and Important Notes

 - Due to the memory limit of VS Code for large files, could not process files larger than 50MB automatically.
 This is because the VS Code restricts the size of the `activeEditor` to 50MB, which prevents the extension from getting the contents of the opened ORCA output file.
+For more details, check the current open issue on Github [#31078](https://github.com/Microsoft/vscode/issues/31078).

 - If you have very large ORCA output files, please first consider splitting them into smaller chunks or remove the parts that are not needed (for example full print of the MOs).